EasonLiaw/retail_price_prediction/README.md

           "password": <password>,
           "dbname": <default_database_name>}
 ```
-- For security reasons, this file needs to be stored in private.
+- For security reasons, this file needs to be stored in private. <b>Note that setting host name to "localhost" will result in connection error when connecting Docker to external PostgreSQL database.
+Instead, local ip adddress needs to be specified as the host name.</b>

 5. Create a file named Dockerfile with the following commands:
 <img src="https://user-images.githubusercontent.com/34255556/160229685-c268b253-02f2-42f3-912a-189930a997f4.png">